• Transcending the Human Paradox

 Never settle.
 Never stop looking for what’s right for you.

-It’s extremely likely you’ll end up surprised to see it’s been literally under your nose the whole time.
 It may take a while, but everything will fall into place at some point, and you’ll find what you seek.
+You’ll feel it in your gut, and it’ll feel right.

 When you do, don’t think twice!